Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Preliminaries

-MPC can use properties for certain secret sharing scheme allowing us to do computations on the shares.
-From these computations we end up with that the parties having a share for the output.
+Many MPC protocols are secret sharing-based meaning that each party starts by sending a share of its input to all the other parties.
+The share itself does not reveal information and in fact we say that the secret sharing scheme has privacy threshold $t$, if $t$ shares do not reveal anything about the secret.
+However, if more than $t$ shares are collected we should be able to reconstruct the secret.
+MPC can use properties for certain secret sharing schemes allowing us to do computations on the shares.
+From these computations, we end up with the parties having a share for the output.
 By broadcasting these shares, they can by the reconstruction property in the secret sharing scheme compute the output.
-For a comprehensive introduction to secret sharing and multiparty computation, we refer the reader to \cite{cramer_damgard_nielsen_2015}.
+For a comprehensive introduction to secret sharing and MPC, we refer the reader to \cite{cramer_damgard_nielsen_2015}.

 Typically MPC is carried out over a finite field and therefore it is only shown how to securely carry out summation and multiplication.
-In this paper, we would like to compute over the real numbers and therefore we need to be able to carry out other computations as well.
-Some works embed secure computations on real numbers into finite field operations by representing the real numbers as fixed or floating points numbers.
-This is for instance the case in the papers \cite{MPC_Fixed, Fixed-point2, aliasgari2013secure, Dimitrov_etal}.
+We would like to compute over the real numbers and therefore we need to be able to carry out other computations as well.
+Some works embed secure computations on real numbers into finite field operations by representing the real numbers as fixed or floating point numbers.
+This is for instance the case in the papers \cite{aliasgari2013secure, Fixed-point2, MPC_Fixed, Dimitrov_etal}.
 One of the main challenges this approach faces is to carry out real number divisions in a secure way as division in a finite field and integer division are completely different.
-As an example consider the division $5/2$ in $\mathbb{F}_{11}$ and as integer division.
-In the field the result is $8$ while as integer division we obtain $2$.
-For this reason one cannot just carry out the division in the finite field directly which implies that their division algorithms becomes further complicated.
+As an example the division $5/2$ is $8$ in the field $\mathbb{F}_{11}$ but it is $2$ as integer division.
+Hence one needs to introduce other tools to carry out integer division in the finite field.
+For instance, \cite{aliasgari2013secure, MPC_Fixed} relies on a iterative algorithm for computing the division.
+But this comes with the drawback that they need $17$ communication rounds before they obtain the result if they use bitlength $32$ for their floating points or fixed points.
+Instead of transforming the real number computations into finite field operations we take another approach and consider the computations directly in the real numbers.